johndvnguyen/project2Final/README.txt

 to each letter of the search word.
 It continues until there are no more characters.
 If the node has 2 child, the search is too vague.

 For the Airport Search we used a KD tree with two dimensions latitude and logitude.
+An array of kdNodes were created from the given text file.
+Using this array we used a quick sort algorithm to find the media value and start converting the array into a tree structure.
+Once the tree was created, we used a nearest neighbor algorithm to search for the nearest airports given a search latitude and logitude from the middle serve.
 A linked list was used to store the 5 closest airports.

 John's contributions.